 College of Medicine's Department of Pediatrics.
 The Texas Children's main campus is comprised of six main facilities.
 The Wallace Tower is the primary outpatient pediatric services facility.
 The West Tower is the inpatient services facility.
 The Feigin Tower houses pediatric research facilities (including labs), administrative offices, and faculty offices.
-The Abercrombie Building houses additional patient care areas, other patient services patient services), international administrative offices.
+The Abercrombie Building houses additional patient care areas, other patient services international patient services), and (e.g., administrative offices.
 The Pavilion for Women is a comprehensive obstetrics/gynecology facility focusing on high-risk births.
 Finally, Texas Children's is in the process opening the Legacy